-Georgia Signers of the
+Georgia Signers of the Declaration of Independence

 George Walton was born in Virginia in late 1749 or early 1750.
 Within a year his father died, and when his mother died several years later, young George joined the family of his uncle and aunt.
-At fifteen he apprenticed himself to a builder, but was released early from his indentured service.
+At fifteen he apprenticed himself to a builder, but was released early from his service.
 In 1769, at nineteen, he moved to Savannah to study law with Henry Young.
 Three years later, Walton was admitted before the general court of the province, beginning a very prosperous law practice.

 At only twenty-four, Walton emerged as a leader among the Liberty Boys in Georgia, serving on the first committees that opposed British rule in the summer of 1774.
 His name appears beneath a call for a meeting at Tondee’s Tavern, the first gathering of Georgians who supported American rights.
 He was elected secretary of the Provincial Congress which convened at Tondee’s Long Room on July 4, 1775.
 By the end of that year he had been elected president of the Council of Safety, which ran the affairs of the young state of Georgia, and in January of 1776 the provincial assembly chose him as one of Georgia’s delegates to the Continental Congress.
 Walton County is named for him.